1luke/kotlin-retrofit2-extensions/README.md

 }
 ```

-Now the API for this endpoint should require `PrivateDataFetchError` instead of `AnyFetchError` forcing the receiver
+Now the API for this endpoint should require `PrivateDataFetchError` instead of `FetchError` forcing the receiver
 to handle all error cases, including `NotAuthorized` exhaustively.

 ```kotlin